 Before arguing whether it's possible, it's important to distinguish between two things that are constantly mixed up:

-• Reversing aging, returning cells and tissues to a younger state than they are now.
+- Reversing aging, returning cells and tissues to a younger state than they are now.
 Turning the clock back, not just slowing it.
 This is the real dream, and this is the part that is still mostly experimental.

-The scientific definition of aging has coalesced around what are called the 'hallmarks of aging': DNA damage, telomere shortening, epigenetic changes, loss of proteostasis, disrupted nutrient sensing, poor mitochondrial function, accumulation of zombie cells, and chronic inflammation.
+The scientific definition of aging has crystallized around what are called the 'hallmarks of aging': DNA damage, telomere shortening, epigenetic changes, loss of proteostasis, disrupted nutrient sensing, poor mitochondrial function, accumulation of zombie cells, and chronic inflammation.
 Each research stream tries to attack one or more of these hallmarks.

 1. Partial Reprogramming, Yamanaka Factors

 This is the direction closest to the word 'reversal' in the literal sense.
-In 2006, Shinya Yamanaka discovered that four genes (known as OSKM factors, or Yamanaka factors) can return a mature cell to an embryonic stem cell state.
+In 2006, Shinya Yamanaka discovered that four genes (known as OSKM factors, or Yamanaka factors) can revert a mature cell to an embryonic stem cell state.
 The question that ignited the field: Can a cell be returned to its epigenetic youth without erasing its identity?

 2. Senolytics, Eliminating Zombie Cells